Straubinger/folketingsvalg/README.md

 # Danish General Election Results 1953-2015
-The csv files contain the results of Danish general elections 1953-2015 including number of votes, vote share and number of seats in parliament.
+The csv files contain the results of Danish general elections 1953-2015 including number of votes and number of seats in parliament.
 Election results from Greenland and the Faroe Islands are not included.

 || Party names in Danish | Party names in English |
 | ----- | ---------- | --------------------------------- |